DevExpress-Examples/reporting-blazor-email-report/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1232536)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Reporting for Blazor - How to Email a Report from the Native Blazor Report Viewer
+# Reporting for Blazor - Email a Report from the Native Blazor Report Viewer

 This example uses the [Mailkit](https://mimekit.net/docs/html/Introduction.htm) library to send an email from our Native Blazor Report Viewer.

-The **Send Email** button in the Viewer’s toolbar opens a [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup).
-In the **Send Email** window, you can specify the list of recipients, subject, attachment, and body.
+The **Send Email** button in the Viewer’s toolbar opens a **Send Email** dialog ([DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup)).
+In the dialog,  you can specify the list of recipients, subject, attachment, and body.
 Click the Send button to send the report with the specified settings:

 ![Report Viewer - Send Email Window](images/send-email-window.png)

-The sent email may look as follows:
+The resulting email may look as follows:

 ![Report Viewer - Sent Email Example](images/sent-email-example.png)